-Audicus currently sells four models of its hearing aids, though in the past it has carried other models as well.
+Audicus currently offers five models of its hearing aids, though in the past it has carried other models as well.
 Customers should note that some Audicus hearing aids come in both “Standard” and “Enhanced Clarity” performance levels, so you may wish to ask your audiologist which would be better for you.
 You can shop this brand online as well as in-person in limited locations.
 Below, you can learn more about the pros and cons of Audicus hearing aids.

 The Pros and Cons of Buying Hearing Aids from Audicus